cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * The CBOR compressed X.509 certificate, which can be decompressed into a certificate that can be verified by code compatible with RFC 7925.

-* The "native" CBOR encoded certificate, which further optimizes the performance in constrained environments but is not backwards compatible with RFC 7925, see {{native-CBOR}}.
+* The "natively signed" CBOR encoded certificate, which further optimizes the performance in constrained environments but is not backwards compatible with RFC 7925, see {{native-CBOR}}.

 Other work has looked at reducing the size of X.509 certificates.
 The purpose of this document is to stimulate a discussion on CBOR based certificates: what field values (in particular for 'issuer'/'subject') are relevant for constrained IoT applications, what is the potential savings that can be expected with the proposed encoding, and what is the right trade-off between compactness and generality.